EternallLight/cordova-plugin-openwith-ios/README.md

 Attempt to return the the calling app when sharing is done.
 Your app will be backgrounded, it should be able to finish the upload.

-Unfortnately, this is not working on iOS.
+Unfortunately, this is not working on iOS.
 The user can still select the "Back-to-app" button visible on the top left.
 Make sure your UI shows the user that he can now safely go back to what he was doing.